 Planning For Incapacity

 Who will make important decisions about your medical treatment if you are no longer able to?
-You can, if you plan ahead and establish a living will and a health care proxy.
+You can, if you plan ahead and establish living wills and a health care proxy.
 This will take the burden of making serious health care decisions off of your family members, because you have made those decisions already.
 The law firm of Morris, Downing & Sherred can help.
 With more than 100 years of experience on our side, we know how to help design a plan that makes sense for you.

 Learn More About Living Wills And Health Care Proxies